About our staff

 - Education and intersectional inequalities, Educational Politics and Policy (honours), School of Social and Political Science

 - Ableism in the intersectional matrix: Understanding and applying intersectionality, Introduction to Disability Studies, School of Health in Social Science

 - Applying intersectionality in policy and practice, Policy in Action, Masters in Public Policy, School of Social and Political Science

 - Education and intersectional inequalities, Education Policy, School of Social and Political Science

 - Intersectional Research Design, Research Design core postgraduate course, School of Social and Political Science

-Reid Arno, 'The Rejection of Anarchism in Black American Liberation Thought, 1954-1993', MSc Intellectual History
+Reid Arno, 'The Rejection of Anarchism in Black American Liberation Thought, 1954-1993', MSc Intellectual History (Completed)